David Conley Nelson

 Here is the complete list:

-Each year, Foreword Reviews shines a light on a select group of indie publishers, university presses, and self-published authors whose work stands out from the crowd.
-In the next three months, a panel of more than 100 volunteer librarians and booksellers will determine the winners in 63 categories based on their experience with readers and patrons.
+Each year, Foreword Reviews shines a light on a select group of independent publishers, university presses, and self-published authors whose work stands out from the crowd.
+A panel of more than 100 volunteer librarians and booksellers determines the winners in 63 categories based on their experience with readers and patrons.

 “The 2015 INDIEFAB finalist selection process is as inspiring as it is rigorous,” said Victoria Sutherland, publisher of Foreword Reviews.
 “The strength of this list of finalists is further proof that small, independent publishers are taking their rightful place as the new driving force of the entire publishing industry.”